paulopez78/workshops/docs/contents.md

 - dotnet core and dotnet 5
 - new dotnet sdk (cli), new csproj file format.
 - dotnet aspnetcore, configuration, logging and DI.
-- c# 9 new features and functional programming

 ## Day 2
 - docker concepts